rzezeski/try-try-try/2011/riak-core-conflict-resolution/README.md

     Ctrl^C Ctrl^C

-First I check for sanity on `rts1` and then I run `get_dbg_preflist` to see the actually objects stored on each vnode.
+First I check for sanity on `rts1` and then I run `get_dbg_preflist` to see the objects stored on each vnode.
 In this case they should be identical.
 Then I kill this node and attach to `rts2`.

+    ./dev/dev2/bin/rts attach
     (rts2@127.0.0.1)1> rts:get_dbg_preflist("progski", "GET").
     ...
      {{274031556999544297163190906134303066185487351808,